ComPair/autoMEGA/README.md

 - YAML-cpp
 - sendmail (optional, required only for email functionality)
 - curl (optional, required only for slack functionality)
+- backward-cpp and libdw-dev (optional, required only for debug functionality)

 ### To compile: